PRODUCT COMPARISONS

 Key Features of IronPDF

 1. HTML to PDF Conversion: IronPDF excels in converting HTML, CSS, and JavaScript content into high-quality PDF documents.
-This feature supports generating PDFs from HTML strings, URLs, ASPX webforms, and MVC views, making it a flexible solution for various web-based content.
+This feature supports HTML strings to PDFs, URLs, ASPX webforms, and MVC views, making it a flexible solution for various web-based content.

 2. PDF Editing: The library offers extensive editing capabilities, including adding, copying, and deleting pages, merging and splitting PDFs, and manipulating text and images.
 Developers can also add headers, footers, watermarks, and digital signatures to PDF documents.

-3. Form Handling: IronPDF supports smart forms creating and filling out PDF forms programmatically.
+3. Form Handling: IronPDF supports smart forms creating and programmatically filling PDF forms.
 This feature is essential for applications that require dynamic form generation and data extraction from user-submitted forms.

 4. Security Features: IronPDF provides robust security options, such as setting passwords and permissions, encrypting documents, and adding digital signatures.
 These features ensure that sensitive information within PDF documents is protected against unauthorized access.